Train At Pine Rest | Psychology Predoctoral Internship

 Dr. Schirmer has published and presented on topics related to adult attachment style and work stress, relationship based care, substance use and co-occurring disorders, group therapy, brief interventions and resilience.

-Justin Sides, PsyD, Licensed Psychologist
+Mark Steenwyk, PsyD, Licensed Psychologist

-Lisa Vroman Stokes, Psychologist
+Lisa Vroman Stokes, PhD, Psychologist

 Lisa Vroman Stokes supervises one of the therapy placements at the Forest Hills Clinic where she is also the Clinic Manager.
 She completed her undergraduate degree at Michigan State University and remained there for her graduate training where she earned her doctoral degree in clinical psychology in 2015.
 She joined Pine Rest in 2019.